 - Walkthroughs for Alpha and Beta lab machines

 Build a baseline methodology using walkthroughs as reference.

 - Write-up detail techniques, methodology, and thought process used.

 Learn By Doing

 Practice techniques and tools discussed in course materials and in labs.
 Hands on lab practice is key to learning success.

 Buffer overflow and Active Directory involve a lot of steps and moving parts.
 Keep repeating exercises to master concepts and techniques involved.
 Replicate Alpha and Beta walkthroughs.

-This one word arguably most important aspect of pentesting, but can be hardest to master.
+This one word is arguably the most important aspect of pentesting, but can be the hardest to master.